 The manor of Lytham had a number of owners until Cuthbert Clifton paid £4300 for it in 1606.
 He enlarged the manor house and made it the family seat, which was in use until 1757 when it was replaced with the present Lytham Hall.

 By now, Lytham was a town in its own right, and had acquired a name as a seaside resort.
-Although at this point St Annes still didn’t exist.
+At this point St Annes didn’t yet exist.

 The Clifton’s remained the leading family in Lytham until the middle of the 1900’s.
 You’ll often see the name in the area, and two main roads are also named after them.

-In 1846, a branch of the Preston and Wyre railway made it to Lytham.
-In 1863 it was continued along the shore to Blackpool with stations at Ansdell and St. Anne’s.
-An electric tramway once began at Lytham, passing through St. Anne’s to South Shore.
+In 1846, a branch of the Preston and Wyre railway line made it to Lytham.
+Then in 1863 it was extended along the shore to Blackpool, with stations at Ansdell and St. Anne’s.

 The market-house was built in 1848.
 A cottage hospital was opened in 1871, and Lytham Institute, containing the library, opened the following year.
 At the same time Mr. Clifton gave the Lowther Gardens at the west end of the town.
 By this point the public baths are open on the central beach – now the Assembly Rooms.